Data Processing Agreement

 1.2 Electronic Access Control (No unauthorised use of the Data Processing and Data Storage Systems): No part of the production environment is hosted on

 FastTrack Software facilities.
-The production environment is located in the Microsoft Azure datacenter in Amsterdam, except for data of customers
+The production environment is located in the Microsoft Azure datacenters in Amsterdam, Dublin, Virginia and Washington.

 is strictly forbidden.